 Before the data could be analyzed all negatively worded scale items were reversed in accordance with the instructions on the original measure (Brayfield & Rothe, 1951).
 The specific scale items which were reversed are 3, 4, 6,8,10,11,14,16 and 18.
-According to Pallant (2005) this is done to prevent response bias coursework.
+According to Pallant (2005) this is done to prevent response bias.
+The next step in the process was to calculate a total scale score for independent variable interest in coursework.
 This variable was tested with the 18 items on the Brayfield and Rothe (1951) measure.
 These 18 items were added together with the aid of SPSS and transformed into the independent variable of interest in coursework.